South Carolina Sports Betting: Is It Legal & What Are Your Options in 2026?

 Daily Fantasy Sports represents the only broadly accepted legal avenue for South Carolina residents to engage financially with sports outcomes from their phones.
 DFS operates in a de facto legal status: the state has no specific law authorizing it, but the Attorney General has not issued a negative opinion against it, and major operators, including DraftKings and FanDuel, have served SC residents without regulatory interference for years.

-It's worth noting that newer pick'em style DFS products, such as those offered by PrizePicks and Underdog Fantasy, blur the line between traditional DFS and sports betting more than classic salary-cap formats do.
+Newer pick'em style DFS products, such as those offered by PrizePicks and Underdog Fantasy, blur the line between traditional DFS and sports betting more than classic salary-cap formats do.
 These products are currently available in South Carolina, but their long-term regulatory status is worth monitoring as the broader legal landscape evolves.

 DFS in South Carolina: Regulatory Status and Rules